LeeeeeeM/MCP-Nest/README.md

 **Are you interested to build ChatGPT widgets (with the OpenAI SDK) or MCP apps?**
 Find out how to do that with `@rekog/MCP-Nest` in this repository [MCP-Nest-Samples](https://github.com/rinormaloku/MCP-Nest-Samples)

+> [!TIP]
+> You can easily learn about this package using the `chat` tab in [Context7](https://context7.com/rekog-labs/mcp-nest?tab=chat).
+Better yet, connect the [Context7 MCP server](https://github.com/upstash/context7#installation) to allow your AI agents to access the documentation and implement MCP-Nest for you.

 ## Installation

 ```bash